tdupu/magma-diff-alg/README.md

 ```
 true
 ```

-EXAMPLE:
+###### Example: Leading Monomials, Leaders, Separants, Initials, TopCoeff

 There is some support for leading monomials, element sequences.
-We can also take the P.[i,j] to take the jth derivative of the ith variable.
-It also handles the product rule for coefficients.
+We can also take the `P.[i,j]` to take the jth derivative of the ith variable.
+It also handles the product rule for coefficients. `Leader`,`Separant`,`Initial`, `LeadingTerm` are also implemented.

 ```
 LeadingMonomial(f1);
 P.[1,2];